 DEWA’s Governance is certified compliant under British Standard BSi 13500 on Corporate Governance.
 DEWA has also won recognition and awards for its good governance.

-A sustainable innovative world-class utility.
+A globally leading sustainable innovative corporation.

 For Generations to come.